-If you exit from the Configuration/Setup Utility program without selecting Save Settings, your operating system will not start, but the computer will automatically restart.
+If you exit from the Configuration/Setup Utility program without selecting Save Settings, you will get an error message.
+Your operating system will not start, but the computer will automatically restart.
 When the computer restarts, you will get a POST error message, and then the Configuration/Setup Utility program will again start automatically.